BuildRun

 • Optional:

-• spec.buildRef - Specifies an existing Build resource instance to use.
-It cannot be used together with buildSpec.
+• spec.build.name - Specifies an existing Build resource instance to use.

-• spec.buildSpec - Specifies an embedded (transient) Build resource to use.
-It cannot be used together with buildRef.
+• spec.build.spec - Specifies an embedded (transient) Build resource to use.

 • spec.serviceAccount - Refers to the SA to use when building the image. (defaults to the default SA)